grepdisc/kindfools/_pages/writeon.md

 - Tuesday, October 14th WRITE ON at Rise of WNY
 - Thursday, October 23rd WRITE ON at Merriweather Library
 - Thursday, November 13th WRITE ON at Chicory House
+- Thursday, November 20th WRITE ON at King Urban Life Center